I thought I was Born Again?

 Using His Hebrew name is the way the apostles always baptized in the 1st century.
 (Acts 2:38; 10:48).

-Using the name (Jesus Christ) is a Greco-Roman-English name not used by the 1st century believers.
+Using the name "Jesus Christ" reflects a Greco-Roman-English adaptation not utilized by first-century believers.

 Act 4:11 "This Yehoshua is the stone rejected by you builders which has become the cornerstone.